outsmartchad/solana-trading-cli/README.md

 ## Transactions:

-- src/Transactions/jito_tips_tx_executor.js: execute the transaction by sending the bundles and request to Jito validators, it will send the transaction to the Solana blockchain.
+- src/Transactions/jito_tips_tx_executor.js: execute the transaction by sending the bundles to Jito validators, they help us to land the transaction to the Solana blockchain faster than just using priority fee.

 - src/Transactions/simple_tx_executor.js: execute the transaction by sending the request to the Solana blockchain with a given priority gas fee.